20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 18: Pilates Roll-up

 The Pilates roll-up is a controlled exercise that targets the abdominal muscles, hip flexors, and lower back.
+By doing this exercise, you can improve flexibility and stability in the lower back.

 1. Lie on your back with arms extended overhead and legs straight.